Low-redshift constraints on structure growth from CMB lensing tomography: Data

 \subsection{2MPZ and WIxSC}

 The 2MASS photometric redshift survey (\tmpz \cite{1311.5246}) combines optical and infrared photometry from the 2-Micron All-Sky Survey (2MASS \cite{astro-ph/0004318}), the Wide-field Infrared Survey Explorer (WISE \cite{1008.0031}), and the SuperCOSMOS survey \cite{astro-ph/0108290}.
 The resulting magnitude-limited photometric sample (with magnitudes $K_s\leq13.9$) spans the full celestial sphere with highly accurate photometric redshifts ($\sigma_z\simeq0.015$).
 We use virtually the full 2MPZ sample, selecting galaxies with photometric redshifts $z_p<0.5$, as our lowest-redshift tomographic sample.
-The sample comprises a total of 718{,}020 galaxies within our analysis mask (see below), with a median redshift $z_m=0.074$.
+The sample comprises a total of 718{,}020 galaxies within our analysis mask (see below), with a median redshift $z_m=0.074$ and 90\% of the sample lies at redshifts $z<0.15$.
 The redshift distribution of the sample was estimated using the direct calibration (DIR) approach of \cite{0801.3822}, using the large spectroscopic sample used to train the 2MPZ photometric redshifts.

 The \wisc survey \cite{1607.01182} was constructed in a manner similar to \tmpz, dropping the 2MASS data in order to select a higher-redshift sample.
 The resulting catalogue, excluding those galaxies present in 2MPZ, contains approximately 20 million sources at redshifts $z\lesssim0.4$, with moderately precise photometric redshifts ($\sigma_z\simeq0.033$).
 We construct two tomographic samples from \wisc, selecting galaxies with photometric redshifts in the ranges $0.1\leq z_p<0.25$ and $z_p\geq0.25$.
 These two higher-redshift bins contain 11{,}288{,}037 and 5{,}213{,}088, and lie at median redshifts $z_m=0.18$ and $z_m=0.302$, respectively, although they contain sources up to $z\sim0.5$-$0.6$.
 The redshift distributions of these samples were calibrated via DIR, using a spectroscopic sample constructed from a variety of existing data sets, as described in \cite{2307.14881}.
 The uncertainties on these redshift distributions were estimated via bootstrap resampling, and propagated into our final error budget as described in Section \ref{ssec:method.pcl}.
 Note that we ignore correlated uncertainties between the redshift distributions of the different redshift bins.
 Fig. \ref{fig:dndz} shows the redshift distributions of the three tomographic bins used here, together with their statistical uncertainties.
 In what follows we will refer to these samples as ``Bin 1'', 2 and 3, in order of increasing redshift.
 We construct maps of the galaxy overdensity for each of these samples by first binning each catalogue into sky maps using the \hpx pixelisation scheme with resolution parameter $N_{\rm side}=1024$, corresponding to a pixel size $\delta\theta\simeq3.4'$.
 This number counts map is first transformed into an overdensity map by subtracting from it the mean number of sources per pixel within our analysis mask, and then dividing the result by it.
 As discussed in \cite{1909.09102}, the resulting overdensity map is still subject to contamination from stars as well as systematic fluctuations in the different SuperCOSMOS plates.
 This contamination is limited to multipoles $\ell<10$, which we exclude from our analysis.
 Nevertheless, we mitigate the residual contamination by subtracting a third-order polynomial function of the local density of stars as mapped by the WISE survey, with the polynomial coefficients estimated by tabulating the observed galaxy overdensity against the star density measured by the WISE survey.